babashka/cli/API.md

                      :cmd {"clean" {:fn clean-cache}}}}}
   ```

-  Commands render in help and complete in `:cmd` map order.
+  The subcommands render in help and completions in the order specified.
 Map literals with
   more than 8 entries lose insertion order, so put a `:cmd-order` (vector of
-  child command names) on the node to control which children are shown and in
+  child command names) on the map to control which children are shown and in
-  what order, like `:order` does for options.
+   what order (like `:order` does for options).
 A table keeps its entry order
   automatically.

   When a match is found, `:fn` called with the return value of